MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-02-complete-ai-travel-agent.md

     `using Microsoft.SemanticKernel.PromptTemplates.Handlebars;`

-1. Update your **Program.cs** file with the following code:
+1. Add the following code under the comment **Create a handlebars prompt**:

     ```c#
-    kernel.ImportPluginFromType<CurrencyConverterPlugin>();
+    // Create a handlebars prompt
     string hbprompt = """
-        <message role="system">Instructions: Before providing the the user with a travel itenerary, ask how many days their trip is</message>
+        <message role="system">Instructions: Before providing the user with a travel itinerary, ask how many days their trip is</message>
         <message role="user">I'm going to {{city}}.
-Can you create an itenerary for me?</message>
+Can you create an itinerary for me?</message>
         <message role="assistant">Sure, how many days is your trip?</message>
         <message role="user">{{input}}</message>
         <message role="assistant">
         """;
     ```

     In this code, you create a few-shot prompt using the Handlebars template format.
-The prompt will guide the model to retrieve more information from the user before creating a travel itenerary.
+The prompt will guide the model to retrieve more information from the user before creating a travel itinerary.

-1. Add the following code to your **Program.cs** file:
+1. Add the following code under the comment **Create the prompt template config using handlebars format**:

     ```c#
     // Create the prompt template config using handlebars format